twoltjer/NeuroImageAnalysis/README.md

 Make sure that you're actually in the project's directory when deleting the bin folder, as other "bin" folders might be very important not to delete.

 ## Documentation
-The documentation for this project is a little out of date, but can be found in the "doc" folder.
-I'll be updating it soon. :)
+The documentation of this project should be relatively up to date.
+Some minor changes may have occurred since it was generated, but nothing major has changed.